jgonzales562/solo-project/README.md

 ### Docker Compose (example)

 The included `docker-compose.yml` runs the app in production mode.
-Override secrets in your environment:
+Override secrets in your environment (for local HTTP, also set `CSRF_SECURE_COOKIE=false`):

 ```bash
 CSRF_SECRET=replace-me docker-compose up --build